sical/meta-education/README.md

 - Check the current UID (process ID) with `forever list`
 - Stop the current web server using `forever stop $UID` (ex. `forever stop JeoO`)
+- Check if processes are all down using `ps aux | grep node`
 - Launch the script `./update.sh` - it will update the code and start a new server (see below)
 - The launch of the app takes approx 1min (time to rebuild JS assets)